global-container-format/gcf-spec/README.md

 * Header
 * 1..n Resource

-The header is immediately followed by `Resource Count` resources with no gaps in between.
+The header is immediately followed by `Resource Count` resources.
-Any padding or reserved bytes must be set to `0`.
+Within each resource and between any two resources, padding and reserved bytes should be set to `0`.

 ## Header